nazariyv/blog/posts/necessary-sufficient.md

 Feel free to stop here as this will already give you a solid basic understanding of the concepts.
 However, if you want to look at these conditions from a logic perspective, continue reading.

 ## Logic Theory Perspective

+Unless you are very comfortable with material conditional, I highly recommend reading <a href="/implication" target="_blank" rel="noopener noreferrer">my other post on the topic</a>.

 In logic, we express **necessary** and **sufficient** conditions using implications.
 Let's revisit our earlier example from a logical standpoint.